EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 “Look, there's the beak and the wings, and these lines are the feet.”
 Pointing at my drawing, I explained to them.

-“I still don’t see it”, Eric said after a momentary pause.
+“I still don’t see it.”
+Eric said after a momentary pause.

-“Me neither”, agreed the girl with the same face.
+“Me neither.”
+Agreed the girl with the same face as *her*.

 What are they talking about?
 Are they stupid?
 And since when did you become Eric’s yes-man, just stay dead\!

-“Well, let's see how much better you are then”, I said, practically shoving the stick to Eric.
+“Well, let's see how much better you are then.”
+I said, practically shoving the stick to Eric.

 “No need to get so worked up, Esther”